 They’re usually wired directly into the vehicle, providing a steady supply of power.
 They also have the most-reliable signal reception.

 Dash-mounted ELDs also have the advantage of tracking a vehicle rather than a person or mobile device.
 There’s no way a driver can forget about or lose their dash-mounted device.
 Another advantage is that some jurisdictions don’t allow commercial drivers to interact with a mobile device while driving.
-There are no such restrictions on dash-mounted driver logs.
+There are no such restrictions on dash-mounted logging devices.

 As with almost all things, there’s also an app for that.